hairyf/naive-ui-pro-components/docs/components/table/actions.md

 defineActions supports generic parameters, automatically inferring the parameter types for each action.
 For example, `defineActions<[Row, number]>()` can get the current row and index.

-Pro Actions can be used in tables, toolbars, and other scenarios.
+Ultra Actions can be used in tables, toolbars, and other scenarios.